 But it's exactly the delicate and vulnerable nature of pinot noir that makes it so desirable.
 It's now one of the world's most popular wines, thanks in part to the 2004 film Sideways in which the lead character, wine aficionado Miles, declares to his co-star Maya "...I mean, oh its flavors, they're just the most haunting and brilliant and thrilling and subtle and...ancient on the planet."
 And so a whole new audience was inspired to try pinot noir and it's been flying high ever since.

 So today we'll be celebrating this special wine by shaking up a Velvet Revolver - and putting the rest of the bottle to good use no doubt.

 On this day in 1868, the moon blotted out the sun, causing a total eclipse of the type that has panicked civilisations since time immemorial.
 Very far from panicking, however, was a French astronomer, Pierre Jules César Janssen, who had travelled all the way to India to set up a spectroscope so he could try to work out what the sun was made from.

 Noticing an unusual colour band in the sunlight as the moon crept across the face of the sun, he concluded there must be an unknown element in the sun, and went on to design a new scientific instrument to prove it.

-Later that year, a British astronomer named Norman Lockyer would observe that self-same colour and propose the element be called helium, after Helios, the Greek name for the sun.
+Later that year, a British astronomer named Norman Lockyer would observe that self-same colour and proposed the element be called helium, after Helios, the Greek name for the sun.
 It was 1895 before someone finally isolated helium on earth and balloons became a thing of joy.

 Today, killjoys suggest we should ease off on the balloons as we are running out of helium, which we need for MRI scanners, radiation detectors and suchlike.
 And so, we are marking today with an Up in the Air, a vodka-based sweet and sour treat we discovered in Berlin.